Machine Learning in Ecommerce

 2.1.
 Benefits of machine learning in ecommerce

-Now, what is it that machine learning can do for an ecommerce company?
+Now, what is it that a machine learning development company can do for an ecommerce company?
 Apart from apparent increases in profits and time saving, machine learning systems can make a firm more adaptable to changes.
 With constantly varying trends and tastes, adaptability is a great advantage, as it will keep a company afloat.
 Another reason to use machine learning techniques is its ability to create a personalized experience for each customer.
 Loved and respected companies become brands, and easily recognizable brands are much more likely to succeed on the market.
 Finally, machine learning can help make data-based decisions, which is precisely what every successful manager wants.

 2.2 Machine learning use cases in ecommerce